Galapagos Diving Holiday Packages

 Do I need a visa to visit?

 Since 20 June 2008, any person from any country can enter Ecuador on holiday and obtain a visa for a period of 90 days.
 Normally all you need is your passport (valid for at least 6 months) and a return ticket.

 We recommend you double-check with your Ecuadorian Consulate before you travel.

 What is the time zone?

 The time zone for the islands is -6 hrs GMT, 1 hour behind Ecuador's mainland which is -5 hrs GMT.

 The US dollar is the currency of Ecuador and the Galapagos Islands.
-You are requested to bring with you clean dollars bills.
+You are requested to bring clean dollars bills with you on your trip.
 Having plenty of 1 dollar bills is useful for gratuities and small purchases.

 What credit cards are accepted?